Applied research for a new model of urban freight mobility in Barcelona

 The challenges of sustainable mobility

-The paradigm of urban mobility is in the process of transformation, despite the fact that it will not be an immediate change.
-The main European cities have put a thread on the needle in the framework of the 2030 Agenda to design a new urbanism.
-The United Nations itself proposes "that all people must have access to safe, affordable, accessible and sustainable transport systems.
+The paradigm of urban mobility is in the process of transformation, although it will not be an immediate change.
+The main European cities have put their efforts into designing a new urbanism within the framework of the 2030 Agenda .
+The United Nations itself states that ā€œall people must have access to safe, affordable, accessible and sustainable transport systems.
 And this includes road safety, mainly through the expansion of public transportā€.
-While it is true that the Sustainable Development Goals (SDGs) do not explicitly speak of sustainable mobility, it is a fact that this is an inescapable transversal objective to achieve some of the SDGs.
-The data provided by the European Environment Agency show how transport is the one that contributes the most to the emission of greenhouse gases.
-Overall, greenhouse gas emissions from the EU transport sector are increasing steadily between 2013 and 2019.
-The COVID-19 pandemic marks a turning point with a significant drop in transport emissions in due to the decrease in activity, but despite preventive measures, transport emissions will not drop to 1990 levels until 2029.
+While it is true that the Sustainable Development Goals (SDGs) do not explicitly speak of sustainable mobility, it is a fact that this is an unavoidable cross-cutting objective to achieve some of the SDGs.
+The data provided by the European Environment Agency highlights how transport is the one that contributes most to greenhouse gas emissions.
+Overall, greenhouse gas emissions from the EU transport sector increased progressively between 2013 and 2019.
+The COVID-19 pandemic marks a turning point with a significant drop in transport emissions due to the decrease in activity, but despite preventive measures, transport emissions will not fall to 1990 levels until 2029.
 For this reason, the European Commission has adopted different measures in transport, among other matters, to reduce net greenhouse gas emissions by 55% by 2030.

 Photo by Benjamin Voros on Unsplash